DCHHV/dchhv.github.io/challenges/index.md

 * * *

 ## DEF CON 32 Challenge
 This year's CTF is powered by Hack The Box ([https://www.hackthebox.com/](https://www.hackthebox.com/)).

-More information to come soon!
+In a dystopian cyberpunk future, the megacity of Neon Nexus is dominated by CyberCorp, a leading corporation known for its cutting-edge cybernetic augmentation modules.
+Recently, CyberCorp introduced their latest batch of enhancements, which quickly became popular due to their advanced AI capabilities.
+However, unbeknownst to the public, these enhancements contain a critical defect, purposefully introduced by the corporation.
+This defect triggers a condition known as "cyberpsychosis" in its users, causing them to lose control over their actions.
+As users succumb to this state, their AI-augmented cybernetic enhancements begin to take over, dictating their every move.

 [DEF CON 32 Challenge](/challenges/dc32.html)